 This demo implements a simple form of question answering.
 Two features (color and shape) will be bound by circular convolution.
 A cue will be used to determine either one of the features by deconvolution.

-When you run the network, it will start by binding RED
+When you run the network, it will start by binding RED and

-for 0.5 seconds and then binding BLUE
+CIRCLE for 0.5 seconds and then binding BLUE and SQUARE for

 0.5 seconds.
 In parallel the network is asked with the cue.
 For example,

-when the cue is CIRCLE
+when the cue is CIRCLE the network will respond with RED.

 In [1]: